ashley206/GUI-Lab/README.md

 #Description

 All labs for the Graphical User Interface class, CST 238, are included in this repository.
-This will build towards a final project of my choosing that will demonstrate my ability to use GUI concept and tailor them towards a specific project.
+This will build towards a final project of my choosing that will demonstrate my ability to use GUI concepts and tailor them towards a specific project.

-The project is a cross platform application that will mimic a budget application.
-This application is inteded for the users who want to monitor their spending.
-This is a simple, helpful application that will utilize numerous platforms and store the user's various budget updates using an SQLite database.
+The project is a cross platform application that will become a budget application.
+This application is inteded for users who want to monitor their spending.
+This is a simple, helpful application that will utilize numerous GUI development techniques.
+The user will be able to track their transactions and understand their spending habits better.
+The user's various budget updates will be stored using an SQLite database.

 #Technologies